Robocnop/AutoEventOfMedveMarci/Docs/ClassicMiniGames.md

-## I'll introduce you to 20 mini-games I've made:
+## I'll introduce you to the 26 mini-games:

 ### AirStrike [airstrike]